27 October 2025

 Deploying directly to production is a recipe for failure.
 Instead:

-Start with supervised pilots: Deploy agents in narrowly defined tasks with human oversight.
-Monitor every decision, log failures, and iterate rapidly.
+• Start with supervised pilots: Deploy agents in narrowly defined tasks with human oversight

-Measure relentlessly: Track accuracy, speed, cost savings, and user satisfaction.
-Establish thresholds for promoting agents from pilot to production.
+• Measure relentlessly: Track accuracy, speed, cost savings, and user satisfaction

-Expect failures: Early agents will make mistakes.
-The goal isn't perfection, it's learning what works in your specific environment before scaling.
+• Expect failures: Early agents will make mistakes.
+The goal isn’t perfection, it’s learning

 4. Govern Like Your Business Depends on It